dzklip/RubberDucky/README.md

     * Follower Nodes must report to the Distinguished Leader what entries they have persistently recorded.
       * This information need not be different from the report described above necessary for purging invalid entries.
     * The Distinguished Leader may report what entries are persistently recorded by a majority of Nodes so that any Node receiving this report may deliver the appropriate Requests to their attached Servers.
+* Detecting that a Distinguished Leader is unavailable and must be deposed:
+  * The Follower Node must make an RPC and not receive a Response within a Reasonable and Customary time.
+    * But the RPC must be one that allows of an instant or at least very quick Response.
+    * Or the RPC protocol must include an acknowledgement of receiving the RPC (e.g. something like HTTP's "100 — Continue".
+  * Or possibly the Follower Node must expect a routine communication from the Distinguished Leader and not receive it within a Reasonable and Customary duration of time.
+* Discovering the new Distinguished Leader:
+  * Alternatives:
+    * Availability First:
+      * All Nodes which can communicate with a majority of other Nodes must be discovered.
+      * One of the Nodes from that list which has the most Up-to-date Ledger is selected.
+    * Ledger First:
+      * Those Nodes with the most up-to-date Ledger are discovered.
+      * One of the Nodes from that List which can communicate with the most other Nodes *and* at least a majority of Nodes is selected.
+  * Ledger "up-to-dateness" in the absence of a Distinguished Leader is simply the index of the Last Distinguished Leader in the Ledger and the number of entries for that Leader.